dprgarner/collaborative-crosswords-heroku/README.md

 ## TODO

+- Different cursors for different active users
 - Event when user completes the crossword, and action to reset
-- Different cursors for different active users
-- Improve the cursor (highlight the whole clue, not just the letter)
 - Store crosswords in Yaml
 - Write a better crossword
 - Store the state outside of the Node process when in production (Redis?)